Victims of Inadequate Security Injuries Can Pursue Justice with the Help of The Spivey Law Firm

 Each year nationwide and across the state of Florida, people are attacked, assaulted, raped, injured, and even killed on business and residential properties whose owners fail to provide adequate security.
 These property owners have a duty to exercise reasonable care to the people who might enter onto their property, and this duty includes the responsibility of providing adequate security in order to ensure the safety of visitors on their property.
-Adequate security measures might include hiring nighttime security to patrol the premises, installing surveillance cameras, utilizing security gates and ensuring that the premises are adequately lit at night.
+Adequate security measures might include:

 What Victims of Inadequate Security Should Know

 All too often, victims receive no prior warnings about the dangers of a property before entering into it, including prior criminal activity that has occurred on the property or in the surrounding area.
 Our experienced Fort Myers personal injury lawyer hires professionals to obtain crime data information from local police and sheriff departments to show the extent of criminal activity that occurred on the property before the date of the incident.

 Many times, the owner or manager of the property is aware of the extent of criminal activity on the property but fails to warn the victim in advance.
 This results in criminals coming onto the property and committing crimes because they are well-acquainted with the lack of security on that particular property.
 The resulting crimes can be horrific for the victim.